Adding Local Search History to Bluesky

 User Interface Implementation

-The UI component renders search history as a dropdown beneath the search bar, appearing only when the search input is focused and empty.
-This approach provides context-aware access to previous searches while maintaining a clean interface.
+The UI renders search history as a dropdown beneath the search bar, appearing only when the input is focused and empty.
+This provides context-aware access to previous searches while keeping the interface clean.

 {!query && inputIsFocused && (